 They have evolved, as historian Paul Unschuld has written, into a system of medical correspondences.
 These debates still continue today about the best methods to approach and treat different diseases.

-Acupuncture and Chinese medicine view health as a state of balance in the body, as well as balance within the enviornment.
+Acupuncture and Chinese medicine view health as a state of balance in the body, as well as balance within the environment.

 Some of the most common imbalances pertain to the body’s energy, or qi.
 The qi can be too little, what we call qi vacuity, or it may not circulate as it should, called qi stagnation.

-Other imbalances coorespond to the enviornment.
+Other imbalances correspond to the environment.
 Cold, heat, dryness, and wind can all cause diseases.

 The Body Acupuncture

 Acupuncture visualizes the body as a complex interconnected web.
-Meridians travelling throughout the body, connecting the surface to the interior, the upper body with the lower body.
+Acupuncture channels traveling throughout the body, connecting the surface to the interior, the upper body with the lower body.